dansomrob/dansomrob.github.io/_posts/2022-01-26-happiness.md

 [Daniel Kahneman's]() answer to the 2011 Edge question looks at the effect of income on life satisfaction

-> Income is an important determinant of people's satisfaction with their lives, but it is far less important than most people think.
-If everyone had the same income, the differences among people in life satisfaction would be reduced by less than 5%.
+> Income is an important determinant of people's satisfaction with their lives, but it is far less important than most people think. **If everyone had the same income, the differences among people in life satisfaction would be reduced by less than 5%**.

 However, education might effect income.
 Kahneman's response was

-> Education is an important determinant of income — one of the most important — but it is less important than most people think.
-If everyone had the same education, the inequality of income would be reduced by less than 10%.
+> Education is an important determinant of income — one of the most important — but it is less important than most people think. **If everyone had the same education, the inequality of income would be reduced by less than 10%**.

 Therefore income isn't very important for life satisfaction.